-We agree with Cal Advocates' recommendation that PG&E should file a Tier 1 advice letter providing a status update of its progress with this program.
+We agree with Cal Advocates' recommendation that PG&E should file a Tier 1 advice letter providing a status update of its progress with the Gas

+Gathering program.
 PG&E's pace of work for this program is relatively slow, thus further delays would be an unreasonable response to the Commission's directive in D.89-12-016.